 Dengue

-The disease is common in the tropics.
-Affected areas include the Caribbean, South and Central America, Africa, Asia and the Pacific Islands.
-Although less common, outbreaks are increasingly being reported outside tropical areas, including in Europe, with locally acquired cases reported in Croatia, France and Madeira.
-Dengue does not occur naturally in the United Kingdom (UK), it is a travel-associated infection.
-Cases of dengue in UK travellers are increasing, with most reported in travellers who visited Asia, the Americas and the Caribbean.
+Dengue does not occur naturally in the United Kingdom (UK) but is reported in travellers returning from dengue affected areas.
+Cases of dengue in UK travellers are increasing, with most reported in travellers who visited Asia, Central and South America or the Caribbean.
 Country-specific information on dengue is available on our Country Information pages and current dengue outbreaks are listed on our Outbreak Surveillance section.

-Most people infected with dengue remain symptom-free.
+Approximately 40 to 80 percent of people infected with dengue remain symptom-free.
 If symptoms do occur, the illness usually begins abruptly with a high fever, and is often accompanied by a severe headache, muscle and joint pain, nausea, vomiting and a rash.
 Most infections are self-limiting, with a rapid recovery three to four days after the rash appears.

 A small number of people develop more severe illness with symptoms which can include dangerously low blood pressure (shock), fluid build-up in the lungs and severe bleeding.
 There is no specific drug treatment for severe dengue illness, although hospital admission and careful management of fever, fluid balance and pain can help with recovery.
 If left untreated, severe dengue illness can be fatal.
+With good medical care, death due to severe dengue is typically less than one percent.

 Prevention

 Travellers can check our Country Information pages for information on the risk of dengue at their destination.
 Mosquito bite avoidance is recommended.
 As dengue is spread by day-biting mosquitoes, particular care with bite avoidance is advised during the day, especially around dawn and dusk.
-As of January 2023, a new vaccine Qdenga® has been licensed in the UK for the prevention of dengue disease in individuals from 4 years of age.
-The Joint Committee on Vaccination and Immunisation (JCVI) are in the process of reviewing the product information.
-Recommendations on the use of this vaccine will be published in due course.

 Resources